qrvey/partner-portal/docs/ui-docs/basics/logging-in.md

 <div style="text-align: justify">

-In this document we’ll review logging in and out of the Qrvey creator application, creating a new account and recovering a lost password.
+In this document we’ll review logging in and out of the Qrvey Composer application, creating a new account and recovering a lost password.
 This document does not cover logging in to end-user applications.

 ## Logging In

-Navigate to the URL provided by your Qrvey administrator and you’ll be presented with a dialog for logging into the creator application.
+Navigate to the URL provided by your Qrvey administrator and you’ll be presented with a dialog for logging into Qrvey Composer.
 If you were given a login email address and password for your account, you can enter them here and proceed to the application.

 ![1_logging-in](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/basics/3.1_logging-in/1_logging-in.png#thumbnail-60)